Memory management is a vital aspect of keeping a Linux system running smoothly.

 A2: The free command displays information about total, used, and free memory in your system.
 Running free with options like ‘-m’ (megabytes) or ‘-g’ (gigabytes) provides memory statistics in a more human-readable format.

-Q8: How often should I check memory usage on my Linux system?
+Q. How can I check memory usage on a Linux system using the command line?